TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on GCP (Linux).md

 Http listening on *: 80
 ```

 If you see the above, then your signalling server is up and running!

-With all of this set up, you now have a signalling server ready!

 ## Running Your Application